 Same with my friend in the dream.
 How could my friend make tangible progress by just watching the waves lower but not doing anything in response?
 Especially when he is saying he believes for breakthrough?

 Now, actively responding in faith requires something to respond to.
 Abraham in the book of Genesis responded in faith to a prompting from the Lord to sacrifice Isaac.
 The woman with a blood issue responded to Jesus being present and offering healing at that moment.
-Then there is Zacchaeus, who actively responded both to the day and time Jesus came to his area—he responded to the prompting from the Lord of him coming down from the tree to host Jesus at his house.
+There is Zacchaeus, who actively responded both to the day and time Jesus came to his area—he responded to the prompting from the Lord of him coming down from the tree to host Jesus at his house.
+And then there is Peter.
+When him and the disciples were in the boat, he walked on the water when Jesus prompted him to come to him.

 All of these people responded to the Lord’s directions!
 They all believed that the Lord did want to bless them and their trusting actions showed it!
 If you have been waiting and longing for something from the Lord that you can find as a blessing offered in the scripture, then are you responding in belief…not just in word, but in God-inspired action?